 The children's "home life" takes place in their hostel, where they are looked after by a Warden and a team of senior Sakya Centre monks and where they learn their Buddhist scriptures, have their games, socialise, eat and sleep.
 Behind the scenes are the nurse, cooks, cleaners and maintenance staff members, without whose participation precious learning could not take place.

-In their overwhelming majority, our monks originate from empoverished families in remote villages in Nepal, whose living circumstances are well below poverty level, alarmingly lacking in terms of employment, health, education, and housing.
+In their overwhelming majority, our monks originate from empoverished families in remote villages of India and Nepal, whose living circumstances are well below poverty level, alarmingly lacking in terms of employment, health, education, and housing.

 Some of the older children have been with us for some time and were, until recently, part of Sakya Centre, His Holiness Sakya Gongma Trichen Rinpoche's main monastery in Dehradun.
-The remaining children were brought to Sakya Academy from Nepal in the autumn of 2015, finding safety from the harrowing conditions created by the cataclysmic earthquake that struck Nepal in April that year.
+The remaining children were brought to Sakya Academy from their villages in the autumn of 2015, those from Nepal finding safety from the harrowing conditions created by the cataclysmic earthquake that struck the country in April of that year.

 One of the most appalling repercussions of the disaster was the onslaught of human traffickers scouring remote areas, luring or forcing children into slavery.
 We are blessed that our Sakya Academy children have not only been rescued from such a fate, but have at the same time been given the extraordinary opportunity to grow up in a caring environment where all their basic needs are catered to and, most importantly, where they can develop into educated, caring and responsible human beings.